holtgrewe/tracdox/trac-sphinx/source/Tutorial/Iterators.rst

 .. includefrags:: core/demos/tutorial/iterators/sequence_iterator_demo.cpp
    :fragment: rooted-iterators

-Some iterators support iteration in reverse order with seqan:Function.goPrevious as you can see in the next example.
+Some iterators support iteration in reverse order with :dox:`BidirectionalIteratorConcept#goPrevious goPrevious` as you can see in the next example.
-Note that seqan:Function.goPrevious is called before the value of ``it2`` is accessed.
+Note that :dox:`BidirectionalIteratorConcept#goPrevious goPrevious` is called before the value of ``it2`` is accessed.
 Remember that the end position of a container is always the position behind the last item in the container.

 .. includefrags:: core/demos/tutorial/iterators/sequence_iterator_demo.cpp